Vivojay/mariana-music-player/README.md

 - FFmpeg, FFprobe, and FFplay from the same x64 build
 - Deno or Node.js 22+ for reliable yt-dlp extraction
 - Chromaprint `fpcalc` 1.6.0 for acoustic identification
+- rsgain 3.7 for non-destructive ReplayGain 2 loudness analysis

 Existing external tool paths remain supported.
-Packaged desktop releases use a signed manifest to download the matching checksum-verified FFmpeg 8.1.2, Chromaprint 1.6.0, and Deno toolchain into the user-data directory.
+Packaged desktop releases use a signed manifest to download the matching checksum-verified FFmpeg 8.1.2, Chromaprint 1.6.0, rsgain 3.7, and Deno toolchain into the user-data directory.
 Source launches may instead configure a local directory such as:

 ```text